CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 - Remove or rotate any hard-coded secrets.
 (The module contains a helper `ConnectToGraphClientSecret` with a client secret in source — treat this as a placeholder and remove or replace it for production use.)
 - Restrict permissions and delete temporary password-change files after use or protect with strict filesystem ACLs.
 - Test changes on non-production hardware first.
+- Ensure the **Lenovo.BIOS.Config** module is either installed/imported on endpoints before attempting to apply settings using the tool.

 ## FAQ